shind07/cmpt726project/README.md

 ### 4) Use the Dashboard

 Go to localhost:8000 in your browser of choice.
+For information about the different stats/parameters on the dashboard, refer to glossary.csv.